razz-team/eva/README.md

 ```

 ### Unit of work
-Let's create queries interface, so we can query our existing models
+We need *queries* interface, so we can query our existing models
 ```kotlin
 interface WalletQueries {
     suspend fun find(id: Wallet.Id): Wallet?